mafifafm/pxt-microbit/docs/projects/v2-play-sound.md

 Run your code again.

-This time, roll over the micro:bit in all directions to simulate turning it while you swing it around.
+This time, roll over the Ragga in all directions to simulate turning it while you swing it around.

 ---

 You should hear the sound change from high to low and low to high.

-Try moving the micro:bit in different ways.
+Try moving the Ragga in different ways.
 Can you make a fun beat?